 Most Savannah accommodation searches start and end with its charming Historic District.
 The district pushes into the city center south of the Savannah River.
 The neighborhood comprises the city’s 18th-century historical core.

-The Savannah Historic District is also the best place to indulge in the city’s culinary scene.
+The Savannah Historic District is also a fantastic place to indulge in the city’s culinary scene.
 The area teems with a variety of restaurants serving Savannah’s famed Southern cuisine.

 Recommended hotels in Historic District